aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 drawn when the polygon mode converts triangles/quads/polygons into points or lines.

 TGSI_SEMANTIC_STENCIL
-""""""""""""""""""""""
+"""""""""""""""""""""

-For fragment shaders, this semantic label indicates than an output is a writable stencil reference value.
+For fragment shaders, this semantic label indicates that an output is a writable stencil reference value.
 Only the Y component is writable.
 This allows the fragment shader to change the fragments stencilref value.

+TGSI_SEMANTIC_VIEWPORT_INDEX
+""""""""""""""""""""""""""""

+For geometry shaders, this semantic label indicates that an output contains the index of the viewport (and scissor) to use.
+Only the X value is used.

+TGSI_SEMANTIC_LAYER
+"""""""""""""""""""

+For geometry shaders, this semantic label indicates that an output contains the layer value to use for the color and depth/stencil surfaces.
+Only the X value is used.
+(Also known as rendertarget array index.)

 Declaration Interpolate